aoijs/documentation/src/functions/usdarrayevery.md

 # $arrayEvery

-`$arrayEvery` function tests whether all elements in the array pass the test.
+`$arrayEvery` function tests whether all elements in the array pass the condition.
 It returns boolean value.

 ### Usage